FAP 2026

 FAP 2026 is a general purpose off-road lorry made by Serbian vehicle manufacturer Fabrika automobila Priboj (FAP).
-The six-wheel drive lorry is designed for transport of personnel, weapons and material up to 6 t of total weight, as for traction of weapons and trailer up to 7.2 t of weight for the needs of the Yugoslav People's Army.
+The six-wheel drive lorry is designed for the transport of personnel, weapons and materials up to 6 t of total weight and for pulling weapons and trailers weighing up to 7.2 t for the needs of the Yugoslav People's Army.

 Development

-During 1965 the Department for Traffic of Federal Secretariat of People's Defense has formed work group with task to analyzes the unarmored vehicles of Yugoslav People's Army.
-The result of the work group was the study of non-combat vehicles and trailers in use with Yugoslav People's Army.
-The inferences of study were adopted by the Main Military Technical Council in 1966.
-The study has concluded that there are 129 different vehicle marks in 320 types in service.
-A decision was made to reduce number of different vehicle marks in service by development of five vehicle classes: 0,75 tons 4x4 off-road vehicle, 1,5 tons 4x4 off-road truck, 3 tons 6x6 off-road truck, 6 tons 6x6 off-road truck and 9 tons 8x8 heavy off-road truck.
+In 1965, the Department for Traffic of the Federal Secretariat of People's Defense created a team tasked with analyzing armour-less vehicles used by the Yugoslav People's Army.
+The result of the work done by this team was extensive research on non-combat vehicles and trailers in use by the Yugoslav People's Army: it was found that there were 129 different vehicle marks composed of 320 types that were in service.
+A decision was made to reduce the number of vehicle marks in service by developing five vehicle classes, the first class being for 0.75 tonne 4x4 off-road vehicles.
+The other four classes consisted of 1.5 ton 4x4 off-road trucks, 3 ton 6x6 off-road trucks, 6 ton 6x6 off-road truck, and 9 ton 8x8 heavy off-road trucks.

-During the 1970s the plan for 1.5 t 4x4 and 3 t 6x6 off-road trucks was realized by TAM, while the 6x6 heavy truck was developed by the FAP.
-The first 6 t 6x6 military truck model developed by FAP was FAP 2220, mainly produced for transportation of the sections of PM M71 pontoon bridge and prototype series of M-77 Oganj self-propelled multiple rocket launcher.
-The new model, designated FAP 2026 BS/AV was developed during the late 1970s and introduced to service in 1978.
-It was based on the Mercedes-Benz NG with a OM 402 8-cylinder, 4-stroke, water cooled diesel engine, due to the fact that FAP has produced trucks under Mercedes-Benz licence.
+During the 1970s, the 1.5 tonne 4x4 and 3 tonne 6x6 off-road trucks were constructed by TAM while the 6x6 heavy truck was developed by FAP.
+The first 6 tonne 6x6 military truck model developed by FAP was called the FAP 2220.
+It was primarily produced for transporting sections of the PM M71 pontoon bridge and the prototype series of the M-77 Oganj self-propelled rocket launcher.
+The new model, designated as the FAP 2026 BS/AV, was developed during the late 1970s and introduced into service in 1978.
+It was based on the Mercedes-Benz NG equipped with an OM 402 8-cylinder, 4-stroke, water cooled diesel engine.
+This was the result of FAP producing trucks under a Mercedes-Benz licence.

-The FAP 2026 was mass-produced for the needs of the Yugoslav People's Army from 1978 until the 1994.
+The FAP 2026 was mass-produced for the needs of the Yugoslav People's Army from 1978 until 1994.
 Several small series were produced during the 1990s after the dissolution of Yugoslavia.

-The FAP 2228 model was further development based on FAP 2026.
+The FAP 2228 was then developed using the same vehicle architecture platform as the FAP 2026.

 Variant

-The standard variant is FAP 2026 BS/AV, with short cab and standard cargo bed.
-Used for transport of personnel (20 + 2 troops with equipment), materials and as tractor for artillery and anti-aircraft weapons.
+The standard variant of the FAP 2026 is called the FAP 2026 BS/AV.
+It is complete with a short cab and standard cargo bed.
+The FAP 2026 BS/AV is used to transport personnel (20 + 2 troops with equipment) and materials.
+It is also used to carry artillery and anti-aircraft weapons.